Segmensation/segmensation-docs/source/usage/installation.rst

 - add it to path or use it directly with ``/home/<user>/.local/bin/ansible``

 .. image:: https://raw.githubusercontent.com/Segmensation/segmensation-docs/main/source/img/linuxansible.png
-   :alt: container running in Docker Desktop
+   :alt: checking if everything is installed correctly
    :align: center

 **3. Install Node.js**